-So, if you have thought about creating your own food delivery service, it is the perfect time to start executing your ideas.
-But don’t jump in right away – we know, when people want to create a delivery app, they face a lot of obstacles, like what features to pick, how to find a trustworthy contractor, and how to monetize the idea and etc.
+So, if you have thought about creating your own food delivery service, it is the perfect time to start realizing your ideas.
+But don’t jump in right away – we know, when people want to create a delivery app, they face a lot of obstacles, like what features to pick, how to find a trustworthy contractor, and how to monetize the idea and, etc.

-Here at Purrweb, we have created the ultimate step-by-step instructions on how to build a delivery app.
-Wearing our hearts on our sleeves, we have revealed all secrets about costs, timeframes, and key features for a successful app.
+Here at Purrweb, we have created the ultimate step-by-step guide on how to build a delivery app.
+We have revealed all the secrets on costs, timeframes, and key features for a successful app.
 Enjoy!

 Firstly, how does a delivery app work?